 Read all about my visit to the FOMU.

 Antwerp is a city of performing artists and it would be a shame to visit without spending an evening at one of the many venues.
-Each night there’s comedy, theater, ballet, music… You name it, Antwerp’s got it.
+Each night there's comedy, theater, ballet, music… You name it, Antwerp's got it.
 The following is just a small selection of places to check out.
-As most theater is performed in Dutch, I tried to only incorporate places that also schedule other languages or events at which language isn’t an issue.
+As most of the theater events are in Dutch, I tried to only incorporate places that also schedule other languages or events at which language isn't an issue.

 The Stadsschouwburg is where all the big productions go.
 That mainly means big musicals, famous ballets and international shows, stand-up comedians, and singers.
 The program here is very diverse and offers a good mix of national and international shows.

 The Arenbergschouwburg has a big and a small theater hall for which it programs theater, dance, music and stand-up comedy.
 Word-based performances are usually in Dutch, but the dance and music performances can be enjoyed by anyone.